1. StreamsHub Console overview

 Install the console operator using one of the following methods:

-By using the Operator Lifecycle Manager (OLM) command line interface (CLI)
+Using the Operator Lifecycle Manager (OLM) command line interface (CLI)

-From the OperatorHub in the OpenShift web console (Openshift Clusters only)
+From the OperatorHub in the OpenShift web console (Openshift clusters only)

-The recommended approach is to install the operator via the Kubernetes CLI (kubectl
+The recommended approach is to install the operator via the Kubernetes CLI (kubectl) using the Operator Lifecycle Manager (OLM) resources.

 If using the OLM is not suitable for your environment, you can install the operator by applying the CRD directly.